-The Norwegian version of the FISHWELL handbook on welfare indicators for Atlantic salmon has been available for over a year.
-From today, the handbook is also available in English.
+The Norwegian version of the FISHWELL handbook on welfare indicators for Atlantic salmon was first available.
+The handbook is now also available in English.

 The English version is called ”Welfare Indicators for farmed Atlantic salmon – tools for assessing fish welfare” and is released as a 351 page PDF.